 We are still working through the wonderful limes given to us by a friend.
-As I was juicing the limes to make lime sorbet this morning, the zesty smell remind me of shauk dhi, a type of citrus found in Burma.
+As I was juicing the limes to make lime sorbet this morning, the zesty smell reminds me of shauk dhi, a type of citrus found in Burma.
 I am particularly fond of shauk dhi thote which is a salty, sour and spicy relish.
-A perfect side dish to balance the richness of coconut-based curries or add freshness to otherwise ordinary fried rice.
+This lime relish is a perfect side dish to balance the richness of coconut-based curries or add freshness to otherwise ordinary fried rice.
 Here is a version made with limes and they are super sharp so add enough fish sauce to balance the saltiness and sourness.

 3 ripe limes, remove rind and segment